 Be safe if you venture into this backcountry; this is wild country, and I would not recommend going alone if you plan on going too deep.
 Bring food and water provisions, make lots of noise, and carry bear spray.
 This is Grizzly country, and it is easy to get absorbed into the River and forget about this very real danger.
 Rain Jackets and extra layers are essential, as storms can approach quickly and unexpectedly.

-There is a reason you don’t find too many Anglers on these streams.
+There is a reason I keep going back to these streams, despite how busy they have become.
 The fine trout water is plentiful, and there is only a small amount of people willing to put in the work to enjoy it all.
 So get out there, find your creek, and bushwhack your way through the brush until you find that stretch of water that will become your next obsession 🙂